breno-sapucaia/challenge-fullstack/README.md

 yarn
 yarn dev
 ```
-4. open another terminal in the root of the project run the follow commands to instal and run the develop enviroment for reactjs
+4. open another terminal in the root of the project and run the following commands:
 ```sh
 cd book-api
 yarn